 Jodie is also a published author and poet.

-Katherine Culberg, RN, PHN, began her career as a registered nurse who quickly developed a passion for working in public health and social justice.
-Her focus has been impacted, adolescent youth in urban, under served, under resourced areas.
-She has worked in remote areas of Nicaragua with teen mothers.
+Katherine Culberg, RN, PHN, Re-Entry Project Director.
+Katherine, a Euro-American and queer woman, began her career as a registered nurse, who quickly developed a passion for public health and social justice.
+Her focus has been on adolescent girls and boys in urban, under served, and under resourced areas.
+Katherine has worked in remote areas of Nicaragua with teen mothers.
 She has been active in developing and managing school based health centers in Oakland as well as providing direct service to youth as a school nurse.
-After years of feeling that traditional intervention and prevention models were limited, she began to look for additional ways to best met the healing needs of those youth she worked with and loved.
-Over the last few years , she has studied, trained and participated in Restorative Justice work ultimately resulting in a position with RJOY directing the COSA re-entry program at Camp Sweeney and facilitating Victim Offender Education groups at San Quentin State Prison with Insight Prison Project.
-She is also a COSA facilitator for youth coming back into community from Camp Sweeney.
-Her passion for and commitment to Restorative Justice continues to grow.
+After years of feeling that traditional intervention and prevention models were limited, she began to look for additional ways to best meet the healing needs of those youth she worked with and loved.
+She turned to the study and practice of Restorative Justice, ultimately resulting in a position with RJOY on an independent contractor basis directing the re-entry program at Camp Sweeney and facilitating Victim Offender Education groups at San Quentin State Prison with Insight Prison Project.